reactjs/react.dev/content/docs/thinking-in-react.md

 ### A Brief Interlude: Props vs State {#a-brief-interlude-props-vs-state}

 There are two types of "model" data in React: props and state.
-It's important to understand the distinction between the two; skim [the official React docs](/docs/interactivity-and-dynamic-uis.html) if you aren't sure what the difference is.
+It's important to understand the distinction between the two; skim [the official React docs](/docs/state-and-lifecycle.html) if you aren't sure what the difference is.
+See also [FAQ: What is the difference between state and props?](/docs/faq-state.html#what-is-the-difference-between-state-and-props)

 ## Step 3: Identify The Minimal (but complete) Representation Of UI State {#step-3-identify-the-minimal-but-complete-representation-of-ui-state}